DreymaR/BigBagKbdTrixPKL/README.md

 ----------------

 * This repo contains executables for EPKL as well as the original PKL, and source code for both.
-* The layouts are updated to EPKL format though, so they'd need a little reconstruction for old PKL.
+* The layouts are updated to EPKL format though, so they'd need some reconstruction for old PKL.
-* The EPKL_Settings.ini file holds layout choices and general program settings.
+* The EPKL_Layouts .ini files hold layout choices.
+EPKL_Settings.ini holds general program settings.
 * The layout.ini files hold layout settings and mappings.
 They often point to and augment a BaseLayout.ini file.
+* There's a "LayStack" priority stack for layout info.
+Mappings/settings at higher levels will take precedence:
+    1) The layout.ini file in the chosen Layout folder gets the last word about, e.g., remaps
+    2) The BaseLayout.ini file usually found under each layout type may define most of the layout
+    3) The EPKL_Layouts_Override, if present, can contain non-default info about the layout choice etc
+    4) EPKL_Layouts_Default.ini, finally, holds default and common settings/mappings
+    5) Beyond this, specialized files may hold Extend or DeadKey mappings.
+See below.
+In theory, you could put all the info needed for a whole layout into any one of these "layout stack" files.

 The files may take a little tweaking to get what you want.
 There are several parameters:
+* Colemak vs QWERTY vs what-have-you, obviously.
+Choose wisely!
+    - This repo by default contains mainly Colemak(-DH) and Tarmak layouts, with QWERTY included.
+* Full/VK mappings: I've provided my own Colemak[eD] as well as 'VirtualKey' versions
+    - The 'VK' layouts just move the keys of your installed OS layout around, without other changes
+    - The [eD] layouts have their own Shift/AltGr mappings specified.
+You may mix types if you want.
 * ISO (European/World) vs ANSI (US) vs other keyboard types
     - ISO boards have a `VK_102` key between `Z` and `LShift`.
 Some `OEM_` key codes differ from ANSI ones.
     - JIS (Japanese) etc are not supported so far - sorry.
-* Colemak vs QWERTY vs what-have-you, obviously.
-Choose wisely!
-    - This repo by default contains mainly Colemak(-DH) and Tarmak layouts, with QWERTY included.
-* Extend mappings, using for instance CapsLock as a modifier for nav/edit/multimedia/etc keys.
-It's awesome!!!
 * Curl(DH), Angle and/or Wide ergonomic mods, moving some keys to more comfortable positions
     - Angle/Wide affect the "hard" key positions in the layout.ini file, usually both for Layout and Extend
     - Curl(DH) is Colemak/Tarmak specific and for the most part should not affect Extend
-* Full/VK mappings: I've provided my own Colemak[eD] as well as 'VirtualKey' versions
-    - The 'VK' layouts just move the keys of your installed OS layout around, without other changes
-    - The [eD] layouts have their own Shift/AltGr mappings specified.
-You may mix types if you want.
+* Extend mappings, using for instance CapsLock as a modifier for nav/edit/multimedia/etc keys.
+It's awesome!!!
+    - The Extend modifier may even double as a Tap-or-Mod key so that when you tap it, something else happens.
+    - The most advanced way of using this may be the Mother-of-DeadKeys which allows really fancy "tap dances"!
+    - Holding down Shift and/or AltGr while first holding or while tapping the Ext key affects which layer is used.
-* In EPKL_Settings.ini you can use shorthand for KbdType, CurlMod and ErgoMod, or set the layout folder path directly.
+* In EPKL_Layouts.ini you can use shorthand for KbdType/CurlMod/ErgoMod etc, or set the layout folder path directly.
+    - For Extend set an Extend file and a working Extend modifier.
+The latter needs to be mapped to a key.
+    - My Extend mappings file is in the Files folder.
+Look inside it to learn more.
 * In the layout folder(s) you've chosen, you may edit the layout.ini files further if required.
 See below.
-    - Mod remaps, help image specifications, Extend key, key mappings etc are set in the layout.ini file.
+    - Mod remaps, help image specifications, Extend key, key mappings etc can be set in the LayStack .ini files.
     - Many layouts use a base layout.
 Most mappings may be there, so the top layout.ini only has to change a few keys.
-* If you need to tweak some Extend mappings, they're now in a separate file usually found in the Files folder.
-* Similarly, there's a file for named literals/powerstrings.
-These are useable by layouts, Extend and dead keys.
 * To learn more about remaps, see the _eD_Remap.ini file.
 They can even turn Colemak into QWERTY (oh no...!).
+* There's a file for named literals/powerstrings.
+These are useable by layouts, Extend and dead keys.
+* Also, a dead key file.
+DKs are mapped as @###.
+Pressing the key then a release glyph may produce something new!
+    - There are help images for DKs, these can be very useful as they show what releases are in different shift states.
+    - I haven't made images for all variants though, so there may be minor discrepancies.
 * Help images aren't always available with the right ergo mod and keyboard type, since there are many combos.
 See below.

 **Hotkeys found in the EPKL settings file:**